FRickReich/Bracketeer/Readme.md

 BRACKETEER
 ==========

-An easy to use string-to-link replacement module working with brackets just like you know it from wikis.
+An easy to use node.js module to create double-bracket wiki links.

 How to use it?
 --------------